 I have lots of opinions about education, but one of them is definitely not that every family should homeschool.
 So, I’m not actually trying to convince anyone to join our bandwagon.
-However, lots of our friends and family are curious (and genuinely concerned) as to what it’s all about, why we chose it, and why we keep on doing it.
+However, lots of our friends and family are curious and genuinely concerned as to what it’s all about, why we chose it, and why we keep on doing it.
 In lieu of having an hour-long conversation, or handing them a book that they wouldn’t really want to read, I thought it would be fun if I had something tangible but brief to put in their hands and let them read.
 The following paper was the result.

 It was the fall of 1990.
 Our oldest child Rebecca was in the second grade.
 With tears streaming down my face, I met my husband Avery at the door as he came in from work.
 “We’ve been sold a bill of goods!”
 I wailed, “We trusted all these people and they didn’t know what they were talking about!
 Rebecca’s already behind in her reading.
 Oh, Avery,” I added with great angst, “I’m afraid we’re ruining her with all this homeschooling!”

 Well, we didn’t ruin her.
 Far from it.
 We weathered that bout of panic (and a few more over the years), and we are now totally happy we decided to home school.
 Looking back from the vantage point of having finished (this June 2004 my youngest graduated from high school and is headed for Georgia Tech in August), my husband and I both know that there was simply no better choice for us.

 The following paper is one I wrote just two years later in 1992.
 It still expresses my core thinking about the crazy, creative, mind-bending, soul wrenching, character stretching, hilarious path we followed known as homeschooling.

 You can jump to sections here: